mrbusche/backseatfan.com/_posts/2011-03-25-jon-brockman-trick-shot-video.md

 <div class="entry">
   <p>
     Jon Brockman of the Milwaukee Bucks made a trick shot video to show you how it's done.
-He has some good shots in there, but the &#8220;That's how it's done&#8221; is pretty annoying.
+He has some good shots in there, but the "That's how it's done" is pretty annoying.
   </p>

   <p>
   </p>

   <p>
-    He probably should have dunked over a deer, would have been way better than a car dunk&#8230;
+    He probably should have dunked over a deer, would have been way better than a car dunk?
   </p>
 </div>